radiocicletta/vlevel/README.md

 ##Can I distribute VLevel?

 Please do.
-VLevel is licenced under the GPL, for more information, see the COPYING file.
+VLevel is licenced under the GNU Lesser General Public License (LGPL), for more information, see the [COPYING](COPYING) file.

 ##Where can I get more info?